Peacock: Everything about NBCUniversal's (partly) free app

 What devices support Peacock?

-Peacock is available on the web at peacocktv.com, and it is supported on:
+Peacock is available on the web at peacocktv.com, and it's supported on:

 - Apple devices like iPhone, iPad, iPod Touch, Apple TV 4K and Apple TV HD.